 Top of the Marketing Funnel: Awareness Stage

 This is the first stage of the marketing funnel.
 It is where you hook your new audience through the marketing campaign.
 It can be content marketing, SEO, or paid traffic.
 In this stage, you want to qualify your customers.
-For instance, some may offer a $1 product in this stage, just to differentiate customers that are willing to make a purchase from those that don’t.
+For instance, some may offer a $1 product in this stage, just to differentiate customers that are willing to make a purchase from those that don\’t.

 In this stage, you need to know efficiently

 - Where my audience congregates?
-Are they active on Facebook, Instagram, Twitter or Linkedin.
+Are they active on Facebook, Instagram, Twitter, or Linkedin?
 Each platform will have a different marketing strategy.

 - What kinds of content do they interact with the most?
 Blog, picture, tutorial videos, reviews?

 Again, at this stage, you want to qualify who within your target audience is ready to buy.
 Needless to say, if you can’t get prospects interested in your entry-level offers, there’s no way you’ll be able to get them to buy your big-ticket items or services.
-This is very important as you don’t want to waste your money targeting people who will never make any purchase.
+This is very important as you don’t want to waste your money targeting people who will never make any purchases.

 Middle of the Marketing Funnel: Interest & Desire